Murder of Joseph Quinn: Murder

 After this incident, Lyons reportedly swore revenge to friends in his neighborhood hangouts and, borrowing a revolver from friend Alexander Neil, he intended to shoot Quinn on sight next time they met.
 Asking around the neighborhood for Quinn, he failed to find him over the next two days and spent the next afternoon waiting at a Second Avenue liquor store.

 At around 5:30 pm, Quinn arrived on a Second Avenue street car and got off at the upper crossing on Thirty-Eighth Street.
 Although Lyons was in full view, Quinn apparently did not notice him and continued toward his home.

 As Quinn arrived at a butcher shop near his tenement building, Lyons ambushed him from the south side of the street and gunned him down as Quinn turned towards him.
 Shot in the abdomen, Quinn was carried into a nearby drug store where a Dr. C.W.
 Pfeiffer attempted to treat him.
-He was later taken by an ambulance to Bellevue Hospital, he died of internal hemorrhaging an hour after his arrival.
+He was later taken by an ambulance to Bellevue Hospital and died of internal hemorrhaging an hour after his arrival.